sphuber/aiida-shell/README.md

 which prints `string astring b`.

 ### Running a shell command with files as arguments with specific filenames
-The keys in the `files` dictionary can only use alphanumeric characters and underscores.
+The keys in the `nodes` dictionary can only use alphanumeric characters and underscores.
 The keys will be used as the link label of the file in the provenance graph, and as the filename in the temporary directory in which the shell command will be executed.
-Certain commands may require specific filenames, for example including a file extension, e.g., `filename.txt`, but this cannot be used in the `files` arguments.
+Certain commands may require specific filenames, for example including a file extension, e.g., `filename.txt`, but this cannot be used in the `nodes` arguments.
-To specify explicit filenames that should be used in the running directory, that are different from the keys in the `files` argument, use the `filenames` argument:
+To specify explicit filenames that should be used in the running directory, that are different from the keys in the `nodes` argument, use the `filenames` argument:
 ```python
 from io import StringIO
 from aiida.orm import SinglefileData